KelliLil/grades-express-routes/README.md

 - Add a `DELETE` route to delete a student
 - Add a `DELETE` route to delete a grade
-- Add a `PUT` route to update a student
 - Add a `PUT` route to update a grade